 Hurdman Station also contains an expansive plaza at the rear of the station building, with benches and seating, with the nearby natural vegetation and green space as a background.

-This station will be one of four stations to feature a retail outlet, with Happy Goat Coffee shop taking up residence on the lower concourse in early 2020.
+This station is one of four stations to feature a retail outlet, with Happy Goat Coffee shop taking up residence on the lower concourse.

 The elevated nature of the station is one of its most unique and defining features.
 From the train platforms, you can see off into the distance and down to the bus loop below.
 The platforms are very open with plenty of glass enclosing them, offering an abundance of natural light and scenery to help pass the short time between trains.